 What Is Whey?

 Simply put, whey is a byproduct of milk, specifically the watery part that remains once the curds are removed (hence “curds and whey”).
 It’s extremely high in protein, which has made it a popular nutritional supplement among those hoping to naturally build muscle.
 Of course, there are a number of benefits to a diet that’s high in protein, from healthier hair, skin, and nails to increased fat-burning potential and a more controlled appetite.
-While whey typically comprises only about 20% of raw milk, the processes of pasteurization, inoculation, and incubation, followed by the addition of rennet, allow whey to be separated and used on its own.
+While raw milk typically is comprises of only about 20% whey, the processes of pasteurization, inoculation, and incubation, followed by the addition of rennet, allow whey to be separated and used on its own.